huettner94/dtn/README.md

 This software is still in its early days and is most probably not ready for real world use.

+## A note on versions

+I am aware that there are github releases with a major version of `1.*` or higher.
+However this is purely due to the way semantic-release works, i would have preferred `0.*` but it does not support that.

 ## Background

 Delay Tolerant Networking (DTN) cares about networking in environments that limited connectivity or large communication delays.